OOIT-com/web3-apps/README.md

 ### An OOIT.com Initiative

-In other works: Things I like to do :-)
+In other words: Things I like to do :-)

 Regards, Toni Bünter